-About the Program Manager – Emiola Oriola
+About Dr Emiola Oriola Jr.

-Emiola is the 2014 recipient of the Black Prestige Community Leader Award, 2015 Who’s Who in Black Pittsburgh honoree, a 2016 One Young World US Ambassador and Pittsburgh Magazine and PUMP’s 40 Under 40 awardee, a 2017 recipient of the New Pittsburgh Courier Men of Excellence award, a 2018 recipient of the University of Pittsburgh Leadership Award for exceptional leadership to INVESTING NOW students and families, a 2019 recipient of the Rising African American Leader Award from the African American Alumni Council of the University of Pittsburgh, and a 2020 Interfaith Youth Core We Are Each Other’s Harvest Awardee.
+Dr. Oriola is the 2014 recipient of the Black Prestige Community Leader Award, 2015 Who’s Who in Black Pittsburgh honoree, a 2016 One Young World US Ambassador and Pittsburgh Magazine and PUMP’s 40 Under 40 awardee, a 2017 recipient of the New Pittsburgh Courier Men of Excellence award, a 2018 recipient of the University of Pittsburgh Leadership Award for exceptional leadership to INVESTING NOW students and families, a 2019 recipient of the Rising African American Leader Award from the African American Alumni Council of the University of Pittsburgh, and a 2020 Interfaith Youth Core We Are Each Other’s Harvest Awardee.